-Maya Jean-Baptiste is a research assistant at L&M Policy Research.
+Maya Jean-Baptiste is a research associate at L&M policy research.
 She is currently assisting the Department of Labor (DOL) in a project to research and report on the outcomes of paid leave laws on new parents and caregivers of elderly family members in California, New Jersey, and Rhode Island.
 In addition, she participates in several qualitative research activities by the Centers for Medicare and Medicaid Services (CMS) to inform the development of web-based tools on the federally facilitated health insurance exchanges.
 Ms. Jean-Baptiste is also involved in an effort by CMS to evaluate private insurers’ adherence to Medicare Part D marketing and outreach guidelines.

 Prior to joining L&M, Ms. Jean-Baptiste interned at Adventist HealthCare, Center for Health Equity and Wellness.
 There, she evaluated and provided recommendations for the Breast Cancer Screening program at Shady Grove Adventist Hospital.
 She also helped to enhance data collection and utilization for various community outreach programs at the Center.

 Maya holds a B.S., summa cum laude, from the University of Maryland in public health science.

 Margaret Edder Johnson, M.B.A., is a senior researcher at L&M. Margaret joined L&M in 2010, bringing with her 14 years of experience in health care management, policy, and research.
 She brings skills in primary research data collection, including conducting key informant interviews with providers, consumers, and employers; in-depth cognitive interviews, small group discussions, and focus groups with health care consumers; analyzing the data from primary data collections; as well as strategic planning, and process and flow mapping/diagraming.